mitchhenderson/mitchhenderson.org/content/post/Tidy-Catapult-10Hz-Export.md

 This folder needs to become your working directory when you run the code.
 If you aren't familiar with a working directory, it is just a file path on your computer that sets the default location of any files you read into R, or save out of R.

-In my code below I've manually set the working directory to my Desktop.
-This is actually poor practice, because no one else will have the same file system as me, but I've done it this way so it's clearer to those new to R how to manually set your working directory.
+In my code above I've manually set the working directory to a fake folder named "folder_containing_folders_of_csv_files".
+This is actually poor practice, because no one else will have the same file system as me, but I've done it this way so it's clearer to those new to R how to manually set your working directory with the setwd() function.

 I highly recommend you become familiar with [project-oriented workflow](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) and RStudio's Project capabilities because this essentially shifts working directories for you.